 In 1936, Germany and Italy made an alliance called the Rome-Berlin Axis.
 Japan became part of the alliance in 1940, so the three became known as the Axis Powers.
-All three governments were very repressive to their own people by this time.
+All three governments were very repressive to their own

+Both Hitler and Mussolini believed that war created "character" in a nation. people by this time.
 Mussolini claimed to have buried the "putrid corpse [dead body] of liberty."
 In other words, freedom was dead in his country.
 In Germany, Hitler targeted groups that he considered inferior, not part of the German master race, for concentration camps where they were poorly fed and overworked.
 Jewish people in Germany and the conquered lands became targeted not only for slave labor, but for genocide (the deliberate killing of a particular group of people).

-War in Europe and U.S. Neutrality
+War in Europe and US Neutrality